A series of free, online High School Geometry

 Properties of Similar Polygons

-This video defines similar polygons and shows how to use the properties of similar triangles to solve for unknown values.
+How to use the properties of similar polygons to solve for unknown values?

 There are four triangle congruence shortcuts: SSS, SAS, ASA, and AAS.
 We have triangle similarity if